easttennesseecc-star/Q-Top-Dog-IDE/LLM_AUTO_ASSIGNMENT_SYSTEM_READY.md

 ## What's New

-Your Q-IDE system now has **automatic LLM discovery and assignment**!
+Your Top Dog system now has **automatic LLM discovery and assignment**!

 ---